-Speech, Language and Communication is the primary need for the students in Parayhouse, all with statements and EHCP plans outlining the need for regular Speech and Language Therapy (SLT) input.
-Accordingly, communication is at the heart of our curriculum and we employ five specialist SLTs to ensure all our students can access the curriculum
+Speech, Language and Communication is the primary need for the students in Parayhouse.
+All students have EHCPs outlining the need for regular Speech and Language Therapy (SaLT) input.
+Accordingly, communication is at the heart of our curriculum and we employ a team of specialist SaLTs to ensure all our students can access the curriculum and achieve functional outcomes.

-In addition to intensive SLT, the Parayhouse school-wide therapy team includes an Occuapational Therapist, Yoga Therapist and Art Therapist.
-The therapy provision is intrinsic to the development of academic skills, independent life-skills, and social and emotional well being.
-Our common focus is to 'remove the barriers to learning’, in line with current best practice (SEND: Code of Practice) and to work together to promote the students’ wellbeing and improve the quality of special educational provision (Section 25 of the Children and Families Act 2014).
+In addition to SaLT, the Parayhouse school-wide therapy team includes an Occupational Therapist and OT assistant, as well as Drama Therapist.
+The therapy provision is intrinsic to the development of academic skills, independent life-skills and social and emotional wellbeing.
+Our common focus is to 'remove the barriers to learning’, in line with current best practise (SEND: Code of Practice) and to work together to promote the students’ wellbeing and improve the quality of special educational provision (Section 25 of the Children and Families Act 2014).

-As highligted in our last Ofsted report, in reference to therapeutic input “the students benefit from extra support from additional staff, who are well trained and highly effective in their role”.
+As highlighted in our last Ofsted report, in reference to therapeutic input “the students benefit from extra support from additional staff who are well-trained and highly effective in their role”.

 This document outlines the therapy provision in Parayhouse and explicitly identifies how it impacts on our students’ learning and development.

-Therapists collaborate with team members to share targets and together implement ways to help students access their learning.
-We have regular in-house training to share our knowledge ensure consistency in our approaches to teaching.
+We deliver regular in-house training to share our knowledge and ensure consistency in our approaches to teaching.

-•Therapists communicate regularly with parents, through home visits, parent workshops, and therapy newsletters, ensuring goals are shared.
+Therapists communicate regularly with parents, through home visits, parent workshops, and ensuring goals are jointly developed and shared.
 This leads to greater outcomes for our students, as measured by parent reports and overall results.